-We are fortunate that we are supported by St Mary's Church and the Methodist Church in the village.
+We are fortunate that we are supported by St Mary's Church in Slaley Village.
 If you wish to withdraw your child from either worship or religious education please contact the head teacher, Mrs D Brett.

 We are most Proud of